StoneOrbits/VortexEngine/docs/multi_led_patterns.md

 # Multi-Led Patterns

 A multi-led pattern will control all LEDs on the device, therefore **only one** multi-led pattern can be selected at a time.

-Each multi-led pattern has a distinct effect or appearance, they use custom logic to decide how colors from the colorset will travel across LEDs.
+Each multi-led pattern uses custom logic to decide how colors will travel across LEDs.

 ## The Pattern List